All Neat in Black Stockings: Plot

 Ginger cares for Mr. McLaughlin's birds, rabbits, white rats and many aquaria.
 This home is far nicer than Ginger's run down bedsit.
-In fact his pushy brother-in-law moves in with Ginger's pregnant sister, Cecily (Anna Cropper).
-Issur (Harry Towb) even moves in with his girlfriend, Jocasta (Nita Lorraine).
+His pushy brother-in-law moves in with Ginger's pregnant sister, Cecily.
+Issur even moves in with his girlfriend, Jocasta.
 Ginger's passive and uncomplaining sister seems not to object.

 Ginger takes Carole ice skating, but his interest moves to her friend, Jill.
 He starts seeing Jill and even buys her a large plush penguin.
 He meets Jill's mother and Dwyer sees a difference in his friend.
 Ginger does not even try to have sex with Jill.
 Jill and her mother live together and Ginger befriends Mum.

 Issur decides to have a large unauthorised party in the borrowed residence.
 Angry Ginger shows up and starts to kick people out of the house, which has been trashed.
 Later that night, Ginger finds Jill in bed with Dwyer.
 She has lost her virginity to Dwyer, who thought nothing was wrong because they always slept with each other's women.
-Brother-in-law goes off to Mexico with Jocasta and Jill ends up pregnant to Dwyer.
+Brother-in-law goes off to Mexico with Jocasta and Jill ends up pregnant by Dwyer.

-House-sitting man (Terence de Marney) returns from hospital to find his pets hungry and possessions damaged.
+Gunge returns from hospital to find his pets hungry and possessions damaged.
 He nonetheless hires Cecily as his housekeeper.
 Despite all, Ginger decides to marry Jill, and makes a deposit on a rental property, but Jill decides they will live with her mother.
 Jill has the baby and Ginger says it looks like Dwyer.
 Ginger continues work cleaning windows and stops for lunch at a café.
 The waitress is young and pretty and Ginger flirts with her and the movie ends.